DavideDelVecchio/azure-m2c-wgm/docs/16_execute_migration.md

 #### Search for Pipeline by runId

+Enter the runId in the search box at the top of the list.

 <p align="center"><img src="img/adf-pipeline-search-by-runid.png" width="99%"></p>

 ---

 #### A completed Pipeline: travel routes

+From the pipeline runs list, click into a Pipeline run to display its details.

 <p align="center"><img src="img/adf-completed-pipeline-travel-routes.png" width="99%"></p>